fidodogtraining/fidodogtraining.github.io/_autopages/tips.md

     Self-control should be rewarded.
 Ask your dog to Sit and Wait "before he gobbles down his food.
 Teach him a trick like Shake or High Five to gain a yummy reward.
 With repetition and consistency your dog will come to understand that listening to you is a way to gain rewards and is a very good idea indeed!
   4.
     ## Start teaching your puppy right away
-    Don't let the pup run wild the first few weeks and then start scolding him when his cute puppy behavior is not so cute anymore.
+    Don't let the pup run wild the first few weeks and then start scolding him when his cute puppy behavior is not so cute anymore!
 Don't wait for him to start developing bad habits like chewing the furniture or urinating on the carpet before you intervene.
 Know your puppy is likely to exhibit these behaviors and be ready to prevent them from happening.
   5.
     ## If you have a puppy, handle and snuggle him endlessly
     Let friends and family do the same.
 Take him lots of new safe places like a friend's house or a good positive reinforcement puppy class.
 Make sure it is a very pleasant experience so he will associate being handled, doing new things, meeting new dogs and people and going new places with good feelings.